vlyubchich/funtimes/README.md

 -   Combine functions for tail comparison into one, without dots.
 -   Replace BIC argument in AR estimation with penalty, to easily switch to AIC or another penalty.

+## CRAN version 8.3

+- Added functions for out-of-sample Granger causality testing (based on prediction errors), with an option to restrict (disregard) near-contemporaneous lags: `causality_pred` and `causality_predVAR`.

 ## CRAN version 8.2

 - Removed dependency on the package `TDA` by omitting the TDA-based clustering function `TopoCBN`.